mikstime/Path/README.md

 # Path
-A simple c++ repository created for simplier interaction with files.
+A simple c++ repository created for easier interaction with files.

 ```c++
 Path* path = new Path;